 Cardiovascular death mediated by volume overload and hemodialysis-induced stress.

-In this chapter, we review the epidemiology and the pathophysiology of LVH, an independent predictor of ...
+In this chapter, we review the epidemiology and the pathophysiology of LVH, an independent predictor of CVD, in ...